rmetzler/bliki/wiki/gossamer/mistakes.md

 knows how to connect to every other node, and new information (new posts) rapidly push out to every single node.

-If you've ever been privy to the Twitter "firehose" feed, you'll understand why this is a drastic mistake.
+If you've ever been privy to the Twitter “firehose” feed, you'll understand why this is a drastic mistake.
 Even a moderately successful social network sees on the order of millions of messages a day.
 Delivering _all_ of this directly to _every_ node _all_ of the time would rapidly drown users in bandwidth charges and render their internet connections completely unusable.

-Gossamer's design also has no concept of "quiet" periods: every fifteen to thirty seconds, rain or shine, every node is supposed to wake up and exchange data with some other node, regardless of how long it's been since either node in the exchange has seen new data.
+Gossamer's design also has no concept of “quiet” periods: every fifteen to thirty seconds, rain or shine, every node is supposed to wake up and exchange data with some other node, regardless of how long it's been since either node in the exchange has seen new data.
 This very effectively ensures that